An editorial · Boca Raton, FL

 The contractual carve-out

-A new equity-preservation feature, launched on proprietary reverse mortgage products in 2025, lets a borrower contractually set aside 10% to 40% of their home's equity at closing — a tranche that is mathematically protected and senior to any interest accrual.
-If a borrower sets aside 30% of a $1 million home, $300,000 in equity is preserved at origination for heirs.
-That number does not erode regardless of how long the loan is held or how interest compounds.
+An equity-preservation feature launched on certain proprietary (non-FHA) reverse mortgage products in 2025 lets a borrower set aside a portion of their home's equity (typically 10% to 40%) at origination — a tranche structured to be reserved for heirs at loan maturity, independent of subsequent interest accrual on the drawn portion.
+As an illustration: if a borrower sets aside 30% of a $1 million home, that designated tranche is structured to remain reserved at maturity for heirs, regardless of how long the loan is held.

 The non-recourse protection